xibosignage/xibo-manual/source/en/tour_tags.md

 - Enable from the row menu for a selected Tag and click **Edit**.

+You can also provide filter options to **exclude** items with specific tags from searches:

+- Enter `-Tag` to exclude the tag from search results.
+- Enter `-|Value` to exclude the value from search results.
+- Enter `-Tag|Value` to exclude both tag and value from search results.

+{tip}
+You can have a comma separated mix of all the above!
+{/tip}

+- If you want to show all items that have **not** got a tag then enter `--no-tag`

 ## Edit/Delete Tags

 From the Tags page use the row Menu for a selected Tag to **Edit** or **Delete**.